izzatihashim/semester-1/SECR1013 Digital Logic/Mini Project: Elevator Controller System/README.md

 ## 📌 Improvement Suggestions
 - Organize an acitivy or a session where students' can view each other's work as a method to further enhance and broaden their understanding
+- Provide a more detailed instruction, such as the grading rubrics and detailed instruction for a video especially since it has to be around 15 minutes (which is long but not much information on what to place in there)